This article was updated August 2018.

-Pour, a Hoppin’-style self-serve bar with locations in places like Durham, Asheville and Charleston, will open this summer in Plaza Midwood.
+Pour, a Hoppin’-style self-serve bar with locations in places like Durham, Asheville and Charleston, is targeting a fall opening in Plaza Midwood.

 There will be four taps of red wine, three taps of white, one tap of prosecco and both water and root beer taps as well.

 “Plaza Midwood is such a cool location for a taproom like this,” said James Lunney, owner of Pour Taproom Charlotte.
 “It has such an awesome vibe between the existing local businesses and all of the residents that live in the area.”

 Inside will be a mix of high top and long top tables, a lounge in the front left corner and a game area with skee-ball.